grislyeye/grislyeye.com/posts/black-griffin-session-32.md

 </dl>

 <p>The party passes through the fetch camp, where only the hardiest drinkers and gamblers remain.
 Otherwise, all seems quiet.
-They next past the edges of the east camp.
+They next pass the edges of the east camp.
 This is where the newer recruits tend to bunk.
 For this reason it is the rowdiest and most chaotic area of the camp.
 Drinking and games go on long into the night.</p>

 <dl>
 <dt>Ba'Raknul</dt>